cakephp/migrations/docs/en/upgrading-to-builtin-backend.rst

            'legacyTables' => false,
        ],

-4. **Optionally drop legacy tables**: The upgrade command truncates the old tables by default.
+4. **Optionally drop phinx tables**: The upgrade command truncates the old tables by default.
 Use ``--drop-tables`` to remove them entirely:

    .. code-block:: bash